freezy/dmd-extensions/README.md

 ```
 C:\>dmdext

-DMD Extensions v1.2.2
+DMD Extensions v1.2.3
 USAGE: dmdext <command> [<options>]

-  mirror    Mirrors pixel data from the screen to one or more other
+  mirror    Mirrors pixel data from the screen or memory to all available
-            destinations.
+            devices.

+  play      Plays any media on all available devices (currently only images).

   test      Displays a test image on all available devices.
 ```